Tracking gas prices during the pandemic

-OZAUKEE COUNTY — Gas prices locally have slowly crawled upward over the past six months since a steep drop in the spring, but they still stand about 50 cents below the average prices a year ago.
+WEST BEND — Gas prices locally have slowly crawled upward over the past six months since a steep drop in the spring, but still stand about 50 cents below the average prices a year ago.

-In Ozaukee County, gas prices over the past handful of weeks have averaged in the mid to high $1.90s, dropping a bit lower or ranging a bit higher on occasion, according to date from AAA.
-The variability of gas prices – changing constantly from week to week and often daily – is tied to many factors, some of which are international matters related to crude oil and some of which are local factors of taxes and competitions.
+In Washington County, gas prices over the past handful of weeks have averaged in the $1.90s, dropping a bit lower or ranging a bit higher on occasion, according to data from AAA.
+The variability of gas prices – changing constantly from week to week and often daily – is tied to many factors, some of which are international matters related to crude oil and some of which are local factors of taxes and remaining competitive.

-As of Friday, reported gas prices on gasbuddy.com, a website which tracks gas prices by location at gas stations across the country, gas stations in Cedarburg were charging $1.94.
-In Mequon, most gas stations were at $1.97 or $1.99 and Grafton ranged from $1.94 to $1.99.
-Those prices remained stable over the weekend, with gasbuddy. com reporting the same prices on Monday for each community.
-Port Washington gas stations were consistently charging $1.99 per gallon.
+As of Friday, reported gas prices on gasbuddy.com, a website which tracks gas prices by location at gas stations across the country, gas stations in West Bend were all charging $1.96 for a gallon of standard fuel.
+The price in Slinger was $1.89 to $1.99, depending on the gas station, while stations in Hartford and Jackson were charging $1.9 and most Germantown gas stations dropped the price to $1.79.

-AAA data showed the average gas price in Wisconsin Friday was $1.951, and on Monday the average came in at $1.941; a week ago, the state average was about two pennies different at $1.965.
-In Ozaukee County, the average gas price Monday was $1.99, about 5 cents above the state average and 7 cents higher than neighboring Washington County, which came in at about $1.92 for the average gas price Monday.
+AAA data showed the average gas price in Wisconsin Friday was $1.951; a week ago, the state average was less than a penny different at $1.953.
+In Washington County, the average price Friday was $1.915.

 Kishor said a large portion of daily gas prices – including the variation from one day to the next – is connected to crude oil prices, and after wholesale purchase the refinement costs.
 He noted that as prices for crude oil fluctuate around the world, prices are adjusted up and down accordingly across the board.